FlameHorizon/Lapis/doc/ArrayH/ArrayH.md

 # ArrayH module

-Represents a collection of helper method to work with an array type.
+Represents a collection of helper methods to work with an array type.

-## Method
+## Methods

 |Name|Description|
 |-|-|
 |[Exists (Variant, Variant)](./Exists.md)|Checks if given elements exists in the array.|